Secret Santa Word Giveaway winners from the Raleigh Christmas Parade

 CLICK HERE to watch the whole parade special.
 The special is also available on the ABC11 North Carolina app for your connected TV and will be throughout the holiday season so your family can enjoy the performances anytime.

 Leroy H. of Raleigh is the grand prize winner.
-He will receive a 2-carat diamond pendant neckless from Raleigh Diamond Fine Jewelry.
+He will receive a 2-carat diamond pendant necklace from Raleigh Diamond Fine Jewelry.

 Terri R. of Vass wins a complete professional Christmas light package from NCChristmasLights.com.